 We annually welcome a range of visitors into our key stage classes including our local community police officers to talk to classes about safety around strangers, internet safety and community policing.

-Our school nurse also delivers personal hygiene sessions throughout the school.
-They also work with class teachers to deliver information on puberty, relationships, sexually transmitted infections, contraception, cancer awareness.
+The school nursing team are available to support throughout the year.
+They are available to work with class teachers to deliver information on puberty, relationships, sexually transmitted infections, contraception, cancer awareness.

 Break and Lunch Time Arrangements:

 Students receive a morning break and a lunch time break.
 Any Key Stage 3 student is able to play football (under supervision) at morning break time and at lunch times if they wish to do so.

 Lots of interschool sports events with other specialist schools are continually arranged

 We warmly welcome parents and carers into Key Stage 3.
 There will be a number of opportunities for parents and carers to come into our school and meet staff and students to celebrate achievements and progress.
 Staff within Key Stage 3 and subject leaders are happy to continue meet with parents and on a regular basis.

 We welcome parents and carers to a range of events including coffee mornings, fund raisers, celebration assemblies, learning activities and sports days.
 We have termly parents and carers consultation evenings in addition to the annual review meetings for students, parents and carers.